rishika0199/Data-Science/README.md

 # Objective
-Develop an enterprise‑grade predictive‑analytics solution that ingests raw customer transactions, cleans and enriches them, and then forecasts each shopper’s likelihood of accepting an upcoming marketing offer.
-The goal is to sharpen targeting, cut acquisition costs, and materially boost incremental revenue across omnichannel retail campaigns while supporting real‑time decision flows enterprise‑wide.
+Develop an enterprise‑grade predictive‑analytics solution that ingests raw customer transaction data, cleans and enriches it, and then forecasts each shopper’s likelihood of purchasing a newly launched Gold Membership offer.
+The goal is to optimize campaign targeting, reduce outreach costs, and improve conversion rates during the year‑end promotional cycle.

 # Overview
-We consolidated 2 240 customer records containing spend behaviour, channel preferences, demographics, and engagement timelines into a star‑schema lakehouse, executed exploratory analysis in Python, engineered 30 + features, balanced the classes via SMOTE, and trained an ensemble (logistic, SVC, KNN) deployed on Azure Databricks with MLflow‑powered monitoring for versioning and automated retraining.
+Processed 2,240 customer records covering spending behavior, purchase recency, channel interaction, demographics, and complaint history.
+Conducted exploratory data analysis (EDA) using Python (pandas, Seaborn, matplotlib), engineered 30+ features, handled class imbalance using SMOTE, and deployed a soft-voting ensemble model (Logistic Regression, KNN, SVC).
+Workflow executed in Google Colab with full version control on GitHub and visualization support in Excel.

+Key steps:

+-Converted birth year into customer age for interpretable segmentation.
+-Created new metrics like total spend, total purchases, and web visits.
+-Removed multicollinear and low-importance features via correlation analysis and VIF scores.
+-Scaled numeric data and one-hot encoded categorical features.
+-Balanced classes to handle only 15% positive response using oversampling techniques.

 # Insights
-1. Recency drives response – customers who purchased within the last 30 days convert at over twice the baseline rate.
+1.Recency drives response – customers who purchased within the past 35 days were significantly more likely to opt in, versus an average of 51 days for non-members.

-2. Premium‑category spend matters – the top decile of Wine & Meat purchasers shows a 47 % uplift in campaign acceptance.

-3. Digital engagement pays off – shoppers with ≥ 4 web visits a month are 31 % likelier to respond than store‑only patrons.

-4. High‑value demographics – married graduates aged 35‑55 deliver the highest CLV and response propensity.

-5. Income–family interaction – high‑income households without teens respond 22 % above average, whereas similar‑income families with teens under‑index by 9 %.
+2.Education level influence – customers with PhDs showed a higher conversion tendency, suggesting targeted education-based segmentation may enhance ROI.

+3.High-spend offsets low activity – shoppers with a long inactivity period still converted when their average order value was high (≥ $50).

+4.Online activity signals intent – frequent web visitors (≥ 4/month) were more inclined to purchase the membership.

+5.Complaint behavior negligible – only 1% of customers had prior complaints, suggesting minimal impact from negative experiences

 # Conclusions / Recommendations
-1. Precision targeting – route propensity scores into the marketing‑automation engine and limit offers to the top 30 % scorers, aiming for a 25 % lift in incremental revenue.
+1.Targeted outreach – deploy propensity scores into the calling strategy to focus only on the top 30% most likely responders, cutting down operational costs.

-2. Dynamic offer design – bundle premium Wine & Meat items for high‑spend customers; A/B‑test 10 % vs 15 % discounts and track lift via barcode attribution.

-3. Omnichannel triggers – fire push notifications within 15 minutes of a qualifying web browse to capitalise on the more responsive digital cohort.

-4. Lifecycle controls – institute a recency‑driven drip programme that reduces discount depth after 90 days of inactivity, preserving margin while reactivating lapsed shoppers.

-5. Continuous improvement – enforce an MLOps cadence with drift dashboards and monthly retraining; hold the model to ≤ 15 % MAPE and embed insights in quarterly business reviews to inform inventory and staffing plans.
+2.Tailored messaging – prioritize digital-first customers and recent shoppers with personalized messaging; integrate purchase value as a driver for upsell.

+3.Bundle and upsell – promote Wine & Meat premium bundles to high-spend customers; test price anchoring with $999 vs $499 offers for perceived value.

+4.Digital nudges – trigger reminder calls or push notifications post web visits, especially when paired with limited-time offers.

+5.Sustain improvements – establish MLflow-based model monitoring for version control, schedule monthly retraining, and feed learnings into quarterly performance reviews to refine campaign strategies and budget allocations